Sample Article and Memoir Sketch

 Rest.
-And I'm not talking about for one or two days.
+And I don't mean for one or two days.
 You must plan on resting more than usual throughout your recovery.
 Your body needs to direct energy towards physical healing.

 Do your research.
 Educate yourself.
 Ask your doctor as many questions as you can think of and then learn about your particular injury or set of injuries.
-It's interesting, fun to learn about and empowering.
+Learning is interesting and empowering.
 Make it a creative project!
-Go crazy on google.
+Go crazy on Google.
 You're not going to be able to do much else for the first little while.

 Expect a few pitfalls.
 Immobility, crutches, and slow going can be a pain.
 Like the learning curve, the healing curve is not straight up.
 You can pretty much plan on having a few sets of downer days.
-If you're prepared, you can work your way through them more easily.
+If you're mentally prepared, you can work your way through them more easily.
 Just relax and let it all wash over you.
-You're not always going to be laying around.
+You are not always going to be lying around.

 Accept your situation.
 What's done is done.
 Surrender.
-You are healing.
+You are healing now.
 It's going to take some time.
-Be Brave.
+Be brave.
 You can do it!
 You are not actually healing your foot and ankle, you are creating the optimal conditions under which your bones and tendons and ligaments can heal at the cellular level.

 Exercise.
 What?
 Yes.
 It's really important for your body but also for your mental state and general well being.
 You'll be much happier during and after recovery because of it.
 Swimming is your best bet and non-weight bearing yoga poses are wonderful.

-Yoga: I have created a sequence for you of non-weight bearing yoga positions.
-Obviously, you will have to modify some of these positions to accommodate your injured foot and ankle and you don't want to try anything you are not already secure with.
-Challenge yourself to create a sequence that will give you a basic routine to add or subtract from.
+Yoga: Find non-weight bearing yoga poses or modify some positions to accommodate your injured foot and ankle.
+Don't try anything you are not already secure with.
+Challenge yourself to create a sequence that will give you a basic routine to use daily.